holoviz-dev/pyct/README.md

 **Experimental**

-A 'pyviz cmd util' package that when installed makes `install_examples` and `download_data` commands available to other packages.
+A utility package that when installed makes `install_examples` and `download_data` commands available to other packages.
 (No sophisticated plugin system, just a try import/except in the other packages.)
 The same commands are available from within python for users, too.
-Can either add new subcommands to existing argparse based command if module has existing command, or create the entire command if module has no existing command.
+Can either add new subcommands to an existing argparse based command if the module has an existing command, or create the entire command if the module has no existing command.

 Examples...